juliahollermeier/GEB_Projects_tools/Documentation/Report.md

 Next, we proceeded with the case example *3D orientation in space* using an IMU sensor.

-We started by connecting the hardware setup and uploading the `Endowrist_IMU` program to the Endo-module using PlatformIO.We then configured the IP addresses according to our group:
+We started by connecting the hardware setup and uploading the `Endowrist_IMU` program to the Endo-module using PlatformIO.
+We then configured the IP addresses according to our group:

  ```ini
 deviceId = "G4_Endo"